 The Festival of Hanukkah (or Chanukah) is celebrated for eight days beginning on 25 Kislev (the ninth Biblical month).
-For the Gregorian year 2020 it is from Friday, December 11 through Friday, December 18.
-More accurately, with the day beginning at sundown this holiday actually begins on Thursday evening, December 10, and lasts until the end of daylight on Friday, December 18.
+For the Gregorian year 2021 it is from Monday, November 29 through Monday, December 6.
+More accurately, with the day beginning at sundown this holiday actually begins on Sunday evening, November 28, and lasts until the end of daylight on Monday, December 6.

 Hanukkah isn’t one of the Appointed Times, or moedim, described in the Torah.
 In fact, Hanukkah didn’t come about until the Hasmonean period, long after the Babylonian captivity in Jewish history.
 There is no mention if it in the Tanakh (the Hebrew Bible, the Christian Old Testament), but there are detailed accounts of both the celebration and the events leading up to it in the Apocrypha in 1 & 2 Maccabees.